English Français

 XI.4.
 Analytical linear Bayesian estimation

-2. Provide the input covariance matrix, i.e. the reference observation covariance (in [metho] this would correspond to the ).
-This is compulsory to get a valid estimation.
-This impact the distance function choice as discussed in Section XI.4.2.
+• Provide the input covariance matrix, i.e., the reference observation covariance (in [metho], this corresponds to ).
+This step is mandatory, as the covariance matrix is used to compute the posterior distribution, as discussed in [metho];

-3. Provide the name of the regressors.
-This is also a key step as a regressor can be an input variable, but also any function of one or many input variables, This is discussed in Section XI.4.2.
+• Specify the name of the regressors.
+This is also a key step as a regressor can be an input variable, but also any function of one or several input variables.
+This is discussed in Section XI.4.2;

-4. A transformation function can be provided but this is not compulsory.
-This is discussed in Section XI.4.3.
+• A transformation function may be provided, although this is optional.
+This is discussed in Section XI.4.3.1.

 XI.4.1.
 Constructing the TLinearBayesian object

-The constructors that can be used to get an instance of the TLinearBayesian class are those detailed in Section XI.2.3.
-As a reminder the prototype available are these ones:
+The constructors available for creating an instance of the TLinearBayesian class are those detailed in Section XI.2.3.
+As a reminder, the available prototypes are:

 // Constructor with a runner